Production Cost Report

 This feasibility study provides an economic analysis of Epichlorohydrin (ECH) production from propylene and chlorine in the United States.
 Initially, propylene is chlorinated, generating allyl chloride, which is reacted with hypochlorous acid, formed by chlorine dispersion in water.
 Finally, the glycerol dichlorohydrins generated are hydrolyzed with calcium hydroxide, yielding ECH.

-The cost analyses presented in the report ECH E21A target a 80 kta (kilometric tons per annum) United States-based plant.
+The cost analyses presented in this report target a 80 kta (kilo metric ton per annum per annum) United States-based plant.
 For those interested in cost analyses considering other plant capacities and/or locations, Intratec offers a customized analysis as an optional feature.

 Epichlorohydrin from Propylene (Allyl Alcohol Intermediate)